 Apply for Canadian Citizenship

-Canada’s citizenship law recently changed on October 11, 2017 to become more lenient and flexible.
-We can help you determine if you are eligible for citizenship, help you make an application, and guide and represent you through this process.
+Canada’s Citizenship Act changed on October 11, 2017 to become more lenient and flexible.
+We can help you determine if you are eligible, help you make an application and guide and represent you through this process.

 To be eligible to apply for citizenship, permanent residents must have:

 - Been physically present in Canada for a total of 1095 days during the five years before the application date.
-Days spent in Canada under valid work or study status count as half-days for the purpose of this calculation;
+Days spent in Canada under valid work or study status prior to becoming a permanent resident may count as half-days for the purpose of this calculation;

 - Filed Canadian income taxes for at least 3 years within the 5-year period;